 The work reported in this paper was funded by NASA research grants to the University of Maryland, the University of Chicago, Penn State University, and the Ohio State University, by the Korean Ministry of Science and Technology in Korea, and by INFN in Italy.
-The authors wish to acknowledge NASA/WFF for provision and operation of flight support systems; Art Ruitberg, Suong Le, and Curtis Dunsmore of NASA/GSFC, and Carlos Urdiales of Southwest Research Institute for assistance with HV design and potting; CERN for provision of excellent accelerator beams; the Fermi National Accelerator Lab Thin Films Group for high quality polishing and aluminization of optical elements; and Columbia Scientific Ballooning Facility, National Science Foundation's Office of Polar Programs, and Raytheon Polar Services Company for outstanding support of launch, flight and recovery operations in Antarctica.
-The TCD group acknowledges engineering contributions made by R. Northrop and G.A.
+The authors wish to acknowledge NASA/WFF for provision and operation of flight support systems; Art Ruitberg, Suong Le, and Curtis Dunsmore of NASA/GSFC, and Carlos Urdiales of Southwest Research Institute for assistance with HV design and potting; CERN for provision of excellent accelerator beams; the Fermi National Accelerator Lab Thin Films Group for highquality polishing and aluminization of optical elements; and Columbia Scientific Ballooning Facility, National Science Foundation's Office of Polar Programs, and Raytheon Polar Services Company for outstanding support of launch, flight and recovery operations in Antarctica.
+The TCD group acknowledges engineering contributions made by L. Engel, J. Passaneau and S. Posey.
+The TRD group acknowledges engineering contributions made by R. Northrop and G.A.
 Kelderhouse.
 The SCD group acknowledges contributions made by W. Han, H.J.
 Hyun, H.J.
 Kim, M.Y.
 Kim, K.W.
 Min, H. Park and K.I.
 Seon.
 The S2 group acknowledges engineering contributions made by A. Basti.